 SKIMMER BLEEDER VALVE: Located in the skimmer area, needs to be loosened while filling the spa.
-This will help eliminate air from being trapped in the spa equipment
+This will help eliminate air from being trapped in the spa equipment.

-COAST ZONE OZONATOR: Available as an option.
-The ozonator produces natural ozone through Coast Zone Ozonator.
+OZONATOR: Available as an option.
+The ozonator produces natural ozone through the Corona Discharge process.
 Continuous use of an ozonator can dramatically reduce sanitizer consumption.